ccamarillo/jsonapi/README.md

 The API exposes a `POST /batch` endpoint to handle multiple requests.
 It kicks of a thread for each item in your batch, waits for a repsonse from all, and responds when they complete.
 See the Insomnia file for details on how to use.

-## Installation
-The installation instructions assumes you have `pip` installed.
-1. `pip install -r requirements.txt`
-1. `flask run`  This will give you a URL.
-This is the base URL that you'll need to make calls to the API
-1. Go to `[base_url]/users` in your browser or HTTP client.
+## Run it with Docker
+1. `docker-compose up --build`

 ## Run Tests
+1. Pop into the docker container with `docker exec -it lite-api_web_1 /bin/bash`
 1. `pytest`

 ## Generating a Coverage Report
-1. `pytest --cov=. --cov-report term-missing`
+1. Inside the Docker container, `pytest --cov=. --cov-report term-missing`